RSK bases and Kazhdan-Lusztig cells

-Thus $d(3,3,2)=8!/(5.4.2.4.3.1.2.1)=42$. \mysubsection{The RSK-correspondence and the \shape\ of a permutation} \mylabel{ss:rsk} The {\em Robinson-Schensted-Knuth correspondence\/} ({\em RSK correspondence\/} for short) is a well-known procedure that sets up a bijection between the symmetric group $\symmn$ and ordered pairs of standard tableaux of the same shape with $n$ boxes.
+Thus $d(3,3,2)=8!/(5\cdot4\cdot2\cdot4\cdot3\cdot1\cdot2\cdot1)=42$ and $d(4,3,1)=8!/6\cdot4\cdot3\cdot1\cdot4\cdot2\cdot1\cdot1=70$. \mysubsection{The RSK-correspondence and the \shape\ of a permutation} \mylabel{ss:rsk} The {\em Robinson-Schensted-Knuth correspondence\/} ({\em RSK correspondence\/} for short) is a well-known procedure that sets up a bijection between the symmetric group $\symmn$ and ordered pairs of standard tableaux of the same shape with $n$ boxes.
 We do not recall here the procedure, referring the reader instead to~\cite[Chapter~4]{fulton}.
 It will be convenient for our purposes to modify slightly the procedure described in~\cite{fulton}.
 Denoting by $(A(w),B(w))\leftrightarrow w$ the bijection of~\cite{fulton}, what we mean by {\em RSK correspondence\/} is the bijection $(B(w),A(w))\leftrightarrow w$; since $A(w)=B(w^{-1})$ and $A(w^{-1})=B(w)$ (see \cite[Corollary on page~41]{fulton}), we could equally well define our RSK correspondence as $(A(w),B(w))\leftrightarrow w^{-1}$.
 The {\em \shape\/} of a permutation~$w$ is defined to be the shape of either of~$A(w)$, $B(w)$. \mysubsubsection{An example}\mylabel{sss:xrsk} The permutation $(1542)(36)$ (written as a product of disjoint cycles) has \shape\ $(3,2,1)$.
 Indeed it is mapped under the RSK correspondence in our sense to the ordered pair $(A,B)$ of standard tableaux, where:

-\mysubsubsection{Remark}\mylabel{sss:rskremark} We have modified the standard definition of RSK-correspondence, for it was the simplest way we could think up of reconciling the notational conflict among the two sets of papers upon which we rely:~\cite{dj,mp} and~\cite{geck}.
+\mysubsubsection{Remark}\mylabel{sss:rskremark} The justification for our modification of the standard definition of RSK-correspondence is that it was the simplest way we could think up of reconciling the notational conflict among the two sets of papers upon which we rely:~\cite{dj,mp} and~\cite{geck}.
 Permutations act on the right in the former---a convention which we too follow---but on the left in the latter.
 The direction in which they act makes a difference to statements involving the RSK correspondence: most importantly for us, to the characterization of one-sided cells (see~\S\ref{sss:cells} below).
 This creates a problem: we cannot be quoting literally from both sets of sources without changing something.
 Altering the definition of RSK correspondence as above is the path of least resistance, and allows us to quote more or less verbatim from both sets.

 \mysubsection{Tabloids and tabloid representations}\mylabel{ss:tabloid} Let $\lambda=(\lambda_1,\lambda_2,\ldots)\partition n$.
 A {\em tabloid\/} of shape~$\lambda$ is a partition of the set~$[n]:=\{1,\ldots,n\}$ into an ordered $r$-tuple of subsets, the first consisting of $\lambda_1$ elements, the second of $\lambda_2$ elements, and so on.
 Depicted below are two tabloids of shape $(3,3,2)$: